Rachel (play): Production history

 Rachel was first performed at Myrtilla Miner Normal School (a teacher's college) in Washington, DC., by the National Guy Players under the auspices of the National Association for the Advancement of Colored People.
 From its status as a work in progress years earlier through this production, Grimké received guidance from John Garrett Underhill, a white New York critic, playwright, producer and member of the Board of Directors of the NAACP.
 The production ran from March 3, 1916 to March 4, 1916.

-Approximately a year later, the play was restaged at the experimental and community theater the Neighborhood Playhouse in the Lower East Side of New York.
+Approximately a year later, the play was restaged at the experimental and community theater the Neighborhood Playhouse on the Lower East Side of New York.
 The New York production maintained most of the actors from the D.C. production.
 Lillian Wald, head of the Henry Street Settlement, worked with Mary White Ovington, one of the founders of the NAACP, to bring this production of Rachel to the Neighborhood Playhouse in 1917.
 It was the first time a theater in the United States presented a play by a black author with a black cast before an integrated audience.
-(Lillian D.Wald, Progressive Activist, edited by Clare Coss, The Feminist Press at the City University of New York, 1989, pp 11-12) It opened on April 25, 1917.
+(Lillian D.Wald, Progressive Activist, edited by Clare Coss, The Feminist Press at the City University of New York, 1989, pp 11–12) It opened on April 25, 1917.

 One month later, May 24, 1917, at the urging of Maud Cuney Hare, the prominent musician, writer, and daughter of the black leader, Norris Wright Cuney, the play was performed in Cambridge, Massachusetts, at Brattle Hall, the auditorium of the Cambridge Social Union.
 A local church, Saint Bartholomew's Episcopal Church, sponsored the performance, given by amateur actors.

 In 1924, The Colored Branch of YMCA staged Rachel in New Castle, Pennsylvania.

 Rachel was produced by Spelman College's Department of Drama and Dance in Atlanta, GA, in 1991.
 It was directed and adapted by Tisch Jones.

-Rachel received its European premiere at the Finborough Theatre, London, in 2014.
+Rachel received its European premiere at the Finborough Theatre, London, in 2014, directed by Ola Ince, with a cast featuring Adelayo Adedayo in the titular lead, and Miquel Brown, Sheila Atim and Nakay Kpaka supporting.

 Rachel was produced by the Theater Ensemble of Color in Portland, Maine, in 2018.

 Rachel was produced by Quintessence Theatre in Philadelphia, Pennsylvania, in 2020.